kumuluz/kumuluzee-health/README.md

 }
 ```

-This health check checks if the status of HTTP response is 200 and if status field is either `green` or `yellow`.
+ElasticSearchHealthCheck checks if the status of HTTP response is 200 and if status field is either `green` or `yellow`.
 The default connection-url is `http://localhost:9200/_cluster/health`.

 Example of the configuration: